webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Abilities/Bestiary-Knowledge.md

 ---
 aliases:
 - Bestiary Knowledge
 tags:
+- Compendium/CSRD/en/Rules/Abilities
+- Ability
+- Ability/ENABLER
-  - Abilities
+- Ability/Cost/0
-  - Abilitiesnabler
+- Ability/Tier/Low
-type:
-  - Enabler
+- Ability/Categories/Task
 ---

-# Bestiary Knowledge
+## Bestiary Knowledge

-**Type**: Enabler

-You are trained in the lore of flesh-eating, nonhumanoid creatures—recognizing them, knowing their weaknesses, and understanding their habits and behaviors.
+You are trained in the lore of flesh-eating, nonhumanoid creatures-recognizing them, knowing their weaknesses, and knowing their habits and behaviors.
+Enabler.